brokolidev/cprg304/assignment1_intelij/readme.txt

 -f: file name, the file should be in the same directory as the program unless the full path is provided
 -t: compare type (h: height, v: volume, a: base area)
--s: sort by (b: bubble sort, q: quick sort, s: selection sort, i: insertion sort, m: merge sort)
+-s: sort by (b: bubble sort, q: quick sort, s: selection sort, i: insertion sort, m: merge sort, g: bogobogo sort)